subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

 ---
 sidebar_position: 3
-title: Migrate to Arrowsquid
+title: Migrate to ArrowSquid
-description: Step-by-step guide to the Arrowsquid update
+description: Step-by-step guide to the ArrowSquid update
 ---

-# Migrate to Arrowsquid
+# Migrate to ArrowSquid

-**Disclaimer: This page has been (re)written for Arrowsquid, but it is still work in progress.
+**Disclaimer: This page has been (re)written for ArrowSquid, but it is still work in progress.
 It may contain broken links and memos left by the documentation developers.**

 This is a EVM guide.
 For a Substrate guide see [this page](/dead).

-Arrowsquid refers to the versions of Subsquid SDK after (???? add exact version info here).
+ArrowSquid refers to the versions of Subsquid SDK after (???? add exact version info here).

-The main change introduced by the Arrowsquid update on EVM is the new ability of the [processor](/dead) to get its most recent chain data directly from network nodes, instead of waiting for the [archive](/dead) to ingest and serve it first.
+The main change introduced by the ArrowSquid update on EVM is the new ability of the [processor](/dead) to get its most recent chain data directly from network nodes, instead of waiting for the [archive](/dead) to ingest and serve it first.
 The processor can now handle forks and rewrite the contents of its database if it happens to have indexed orphaned blocks.
 This allows Subsquid-based APIs to follow the blockchain much more closely.
 Additionally, this relaxes the requirements on how closely [archives](/dead) must follow the chain, making it easier to decentralize them.

-Besides all of that, in Arrowsquid we streamlined the interface, added support for [EVM traces](/dead) and [state diffs](/dead), switched to a [more efficient mechanism](/dead) for transferring data from archives to squids and did much more.
+Besides all of that, in ArrowSquid we streamlined the interface, added support for [EVM traces](/dead) and [state diffs](/dead), switched to a [more efficient mechanism](/dead) for transferring data from archives to squids and did much more.
 See [release notes](/dead) for a full list of changes.

-Here is a step-by-step guide for migrating a squid built with an older SDK version to the post-Arrowsquid tooling.
+Here is a step-by-step guide for migrating a squid built with an older SDK version to the post-ArrowSquid tooling.

 ## Step 1